 developers.
 That's where the money is now.

-innovation is blossoming.
-One result is that specialization is
+been broken, innovation is blossoming.
+One result is that

-accelerating in most, if not all, areas of computing, especially
+specialization is accelerating in most, if not all, areas of

-new cellphones, PDAs and smart-phones already far outstrips
+shipments of new cellphones, PDAs and smart-phones already far

-those of Wintel boxes.
-A one-size-fits-all operating system
+outstrips those of Wintel boxes.
+A one-size-fits-all operating